Account settings and security

 ## Receiving Slack messages

 When an alert rule triggers, Phare will send an informative message to your selected Slack channel with all the details your team needs.
-To learn more about configuring when and how these alerts trigger, check out our [alerting documentation](/uptime/alerting).
+To learn more about configuring when and how these alerts trigger, check out the [alerting documentation](/uptime/alerting).

 ## Privacy